dperez42/pipex/README.md

 if opening error or not exist file EXIT.

-In father process:
+In father process: redirect de file to the standard input and the pipe to the the standard output.

 dup2(file, STDIN_FILENO);
 close(file);

 dup2(pipefd, STDOUT_FILENO);
 close(pipefd);

-In child process:
-dup2(pipefd, STDIN_FILENO);
+In child process: the pipe to the the standard input. the standard output to the file dup2(pipefd, STDIN_FILENO);
 close(pipefd);

 if (g_pipex.fileout)
 {
 	dup2(fd, STDOUT_FILENO);